person-al/person-al.github.io/_posts/2022-07-28-❔-will-google-s-self-importance-be-its-downfall.md

 **What innovations does web search need?** Let me know what you think.

+(Update: In Sept 2022, Google _did_ admit that sometimes Reddit knows best with a new discussions module that prompted headlines like "[Google will help you find better results without tagging ‘Reddit’ onto every search](https://www.theverge.com/2022/9/28/23377358/google-search-reddit-discussions-forums-results)")

 [^1]: Thanks to Tracy Durnell for surfacing this story in [Trusted Information Sources](https://tracydurnell.com/2022/07/20/trusted-information-sources/)

 **Info**: